-- When involving any person who has made it clear that he or she does not wish to be recorded. - When done without the knowledge of those being recorded.

-15. Wearable devices (including devices in or attached to purses, bags, or backpacks)
+- When involving any person who has made it clear that he or she does not wish to be recorded. - When done without the knowledge of those being recorded. - 14.
+Wearable devices (including devices in or attached to purses, bags, or backpacks) - 14.1.

-- 15.1.
 Smart watches and similar devices are permitted within the limits of the rest of this and other Harding policies.
 (For example, they may not be used to record without permission or to cheat.)
-Harding employees may require students to remove their watches in contexts where they pose a problem (for example, during tests). - 15.2.
+Harding employees may require students to remove their watches in contexts where they pose a problem (for example, during tests).
+Smart watches for middle and upper school students are addressed in the Cell Phone Policy. - 14.2.
 Wearable cameras are prohibited, whether attached to clothing, purses, or backpacks; or embedded in clothing, or incorporated into glasses or other accessories.
-Such devices will be confiscated. - 15.3.
-Any device designed or used for surreptitious recording is prohibited and will be confiscated. - 15.4.
+Such devices will be confiscated. - 14.3.
+Any device designed or used for surreptitious recording is prohibited and will be confiscated. - 14.4.
 Confiscated devices will not be returned to the student, but only to a parent or guardian.

-16. Social Media
+15. Social Media

-- 16.1.
+- 15.1.
 Social media are not free.
 They are funded by selling information about their users, which includes more than simply the information that their users post.
 Social media build detailed profiles of their users, including their web searches, browsing habits, purchasing habits, friends, families, sexual interests, races, eating habits, political opinions, religious beliefs, speech patterns, fitness levels, physical appearances, and other traits.
 The business model of social media requires them to collect as much information about their members as possible, and to use it to their own advantage, or sell it to third parties.
-No matter how much rhetoric they generate about their respect for privacy, their underlying business model requires them to use and sell your information. - 16.2.
+No matter how much rhetoric they generate about their respect for privacy, their underlying business model requires them to use and sell your information. - 15.2.
 Posting to a social network or other publicly accessible service is international publication.
 It is no different in principle from publishing a book or making a statement on CNN.
 Social networks can change their policies, with the result that content previously available only to a restricted group can become public.
 Therefore, everything posted to a social network or to any other website should be regarded as totally and permanently public.
 Although social apps are less publicly accessible than web-based social media, the companies still build profiles of their users, sell their information to third parties, and are capable of policy changes that may cause user content to be distributed in ways that the users did not intend.
 Services that allow users to send images that "self destruct" after a few seconds cannot prevent recipients from taking screen shots, and distributing the content in ways that senders did not intend.